habuka036/wakame-vdc-wiki/en/features/security-groups.md

 From the user's perspective, this firewall is controlled through *security groups*.
 A user can create security groups and place vnics in them.
 Depending on what groups a vnic is in, its firewall will decide what network traffic is allowed to pass through.

 Security groups are dynamic.
-Instances can be enter and leave groups on the fly and groups can change their rules of allowed network traffic at any time.
+Instances can enter and leave groups on the fly and groups can change their rules of allowed network traffic at any time.
 No restarts of any kind are required.
 Whenever a change happens in the security groups layout, the firewall of every vnic affected will update itself automatically.

 [[security-groups-images/high_level_overview.png]]